orf/django-docker-box/README.md

 `docker-compose up`

+#### Database versions

+You can customize the version of the database you test against by changing the appropriate `[db]_VERSION` environment variable.
+See the Configuration section below for the available options and their defaults.

+### Different Python versions

+The `PYTHON_VERSION` environment variable customizes which version of Python you are running the tests against. e.g:

+`PYTHON_VERSION=3.7 docker-compose run --rm sqlite`

+You can also pull the pre-built image in the same way:

+`PYTHON_VERSION=3.7 docker-compose pull sqlite`

 #### Oracle

 As usual Oracle is a bit more complex to set up.
 You need to download the latest `instantclient` **zip file**